fakoredeDamilola/ql-student-expenses-ionic/README.md

 # Bugs

-1. Reports Manager Creates Expense in their personal profile, expense is not associated with a report
+1. Reports Manager Creates Expense in their personal profile, expense is not associated with a report ioni

 # Issues
 1. <a href="https://medium.com/flawless-app-stories/gyp-no-xcode-or-clt-version-detected-macos-catalina-anansewaa-38b536389e8d">No Xcode or CLT version detected!</a>